 - Promote cultural reforms

 Initiatives in Japan

 Supporting continued active career development

-Active careers for senior employees
+Active careers for older employees

 Female employees’ continued career development in balance with private life